IAmTheBlurr/cascade-financial-test/README.md

 If `data-testid` attributes were added to the elements, I would have used those instead of XPath.

 It is not uncommon for websites requiring automation to not have unique identifiers on elements; this is not a problem if using xpath, but attempting to use any other form of locator often leads to overly complex and difficult to maintain object location and selection means.

+### Recommendations to Assist Test Automation
+1. Use `data-testid` attributes on elements that are intended to be interacted with by automation
+2. Use unique class names on elements that are intended to be interacted with by automation